-Induction cooking is a method of cooking powered by electricity.
-Induction ranges and cooktops use a copper coil under the cooking surface to generate electromagnetic energy, then transfer that energy directly to cookware to make it hot and cook food.
-This is different from gas and electric cooking, which generate heat through the cooking surface or burner flames.
+Induction cooking is a method of cooking that uses a copper coil underneath the cooking surface to generate electromagnetic energy.
+This energy transfers directly to your cookware to make it hot enough to cook food.
+Use the following guide to learn more about induction cooking and its benefits.

 How does induction cooking work?

 While an induction cooktop may look like a traditional electric cooktop, the way it generates heat to cook food is entirely different.
 So how does an induction cooktop work differently?